Yashwanth-R19/Veylo/README.md

 > Postgres can store the criteria and the signatures.
 It cannot provide an independent, operator-uncontrollable timestamp, and it cannot make omission detectable.
 I could backdate a row, drop a record, or replay history, and no external party could tell.
 That's the only gap the chain fills, and it's the only reason it's there.

 The rest of the data — criteria text, evidence documents, full results, dispute reasons — lives in Postgres like any other app's data and never touches the chain.
 Only five values ever get committed on-chain: the criteria hash and two signatures at commitment time, the results hash after verification, a ruling hash if disputed, and a settlement reference at the end.
-See [`docs/INTERVIEW_NOTES.md`](docs/INTERVIEW_NOTES.md) for the fuller version of this answer and its follow-ups.

 ---